Skip to content

 Both implants are typically replaced after the capsulectomy is completed.
 A biological surgical mesh called an acellular dermal matrix (ADM) might be placed in the breast pocket to reduce the chances of capsular contracture from occurring or reoccurring.

-Drains are placed — if needed — and the incisions are closed with sutures or a strong medical adhesive.
+If needed, drains are placed, and the incisions are closed with sutures or a strong medical adhesive.

-This surgery usually takes two to three hours.
+This surgery usually takes two to three hours to complete.

 What Is a Capsulotomy?